Act Now! NEW California requirements for Backup Power Sources!

-In an effort to aid sheltering in place and reduce unnecessary loss of life, California has enacted new regulations (see Pin 74) increasing load requirement and coverage for alternative power sources in the instance of power loss.
+In an effort to aid sheltering in place and reduce unnecessary loss of life, California has enacted new regulations (see Pin 74) increasing load requirement and coverage for alternate sources of power in the instance of power loss.

-California Health and Safety Code 1418.22 requires Skilled Nursing Facilities (SNFs) to provide backup power to systems which support resident health and safety.
-The agencies which will be enforcing this new requirement have said the backup power must now support the following incremental loads:
+California Health and Safety Code 1418.22 requires Skilled Nursing Facilities (SNFs) to provide alternate sources of power to systems which support resident health and safety.
+If you do not have a letter of compliance from HCAI you will be non-compliant.
+In order to ensure you aren’t cited, your community’s alternate sources of power must now support the following incremental loads:

 • Heating and cooling systems to maintain safe temperatures